jeremybytes/async-virtual-seminar-2025/Labs/Lab04/Lab04-Instructions.md

 Just like the web application, this console application gets its data from the service.
 Follow the instructions at the top of the lab if the service is not already running.

-2. Run the console application.

-**In Visual Studio 2022:** Set the "Parallel.Basic" application to the startup project.
-Press "F5" or use the "Debug" menu to start debugging.
-**In Visual Studio Code:** Set the "Parallel.Basic" application to debug.
-If you have not done this before, then I would recommend starting the application from the command line.
-**Command Line:** Similar to starting the service, open your command line tool to the "Parallel.Basic" folder and type "dotnet run" to start the application.

-3. Open the "Program.cs" file.
+2. Open the "Program.cs" file.

-4. In the "Main" method, make sure that "Option 2" is uncommented (and the other options are commented out).
+3. In the "Main" method, make sure that "Option 2" is uncommented (and the other options are commented out).

 ```csharp
 // Option 1 = Run Sequentially